zxgangandy/gid/README.md

 - distributed id generator
 - worker id persistence solution (in database like mysql instead of cache storage)
 - support clock moved backwards(can be disabled)
-- support id length customer lower than 64 bits
+- support id length customization lower than 64 bits

 ## Design